 Transitions into leadership are highly risky times which are pivotal to retention and leader success.
-This study identifies Barriers that stop women from moving into these roles so that actions can be taken to remove them.
+This study identifies barriers perceived by career women that stop them from moving into these roles so that actions can be taken to remove them.

 This survey explores the perceptions and experiences surrounding sexism.
 It provides a diagnostic overview of the phenomenon and identifies the tools for countering its mechanisms.